There is some amazing street art around the world so we decided to share the best cities for street art, for all those art and travel lovers!

 Out of all the cities and towns in Australia, Melbourne is the home of one of the biggest living art exhibitions in the world.
 Street artists have covered almost every inch of the city, and many people travel to take a peek at the colorful laneways.
 Take a walk to Hosier Lane, AC/DC Lane, Meyers Place, Croft Lane, and more to see a few of the incredible pieces.
 It’s so inspiring; you’ll be grabbing out those graffiti markers and spray paint to see what you can create.
 The options are endless!

 Berlin is undoubtedly a very beautiful place to visit, and with its history, many individuals find it refreshing to see the fantastic murals.
 One most popular is known as the East Side Gallery, sitting on part of the Berlin Wall.
 Some other popular destinations include the Raw Gelande in Friedrichshain and Haus Schwarzenberg street art alley.
 Check out this Germany Travel Guide if you’re interested in exploring all the other unique places.
-It’s certainly somewhere to add to your bucket list!
+It’s certainly somewhere to add to your bucket list and make sure to pack for Berlin appropriately; the weather can be temperamental in Germany so bring those layers!

 Buenos Aires, Argentina